christianautom8/ai-sop-execution-engine/README.md

 An AI-powered workflow automation system that executes a company's Standard Operating Procedures (SOPs) after a new client is signed.

-Instead of manually coordinating multiple departments, a single event starts an automated workflow that validates client information, checks for duplicate records, generates an AI-powered operational summary, and prepares the client for onboarding.
+Instead of manually coordinating multiple departments, a single event triggers an automated workflow that validates client information, detects duplicate records, generates an AI-powered operational summary, routes clients based on their onboarding requirements, and executes the appropriate onboarding process.

 ---

 ## Project Overview

-This project simulates how a business can automate its client onboarding process using n8n.
+This project demonstrates how businesses can automate client onboarding using n8n, Google Gemini, Airtable, and Gmail.

 The workflow begins when a new client enters the system.
-Before any department starts working, the workflow validates the client's information, generates a unique client ID, checks whether the client already exists, and uses Google Gemini to create an operational assessment.
+It validates incoming information, generates a unique client ID, checks for existing records, creates an AI-powered client summary, and routes the client into different onboarding workflows based on their business type.

-The long-term goal is to expand this workflow into a complete onboarding engine that coordinates Sales, Operations, Finance, IT, Notifications, and Reporting from a single trigger.
+Each client type follows its own Standard Operating Procedure (SOP), allowing Enterprise, SMB, and Startup clients to receive onboarding experiences tailored to their operational requirements.

 ---

-## Current Features
+## Workflow Capabilities

 - Receive new client data through a webhook
 - Normalize incoming client information
 - Validate required fields
 - Generate unique client IDs
 - Detect duplicate clients using Airtable
-- Generate AI-powered client summaries with Google Gemini
-- Return structured responses for duplicate records

----

-## Workflow Capabilities

-- Receive new client submissions through a webhook
-- Validate required client information
-- Generate unique client IDs
-- Detect duplicate clients using Airtable
-- Generate AI-powered client summaries with Google Gemini
+- Generate AI-powered client summaries using Google Gemini
-- Route clients based on their type (Enterprise, SMB, Startup)
+- Route clients based on client type (Enterprise, SMB, Startup)
-- Create CRM records automatically
+- Automatically create CRM records
 - Assign account managers
 - Generate onboarding timelines (Enterprise)
 - Generate onboarding checklists (Enterprise)